liztaiwrites/github.com-liztaiwrites-workwebsite/src/contents/why-astro.md

 Thanks to the documentation, I was able to put up a static website (this blog!) in a week.

 This goes to show how important documentation is.
 It often determines if a software will be adopted, and Astro won me over because of their non-developer-friendly documentation.

+What do you think?
+[Share your thoughts on Linkedin](https://www.linkedin.com/posts/elizabethtai_developer-wordpress-websites-activity-7023063249558396928-Mn0z?utm_source=share&utm_medium=member_desktop).